 This large family home is tucked away in a wooded site in Poole.
-The house functioned well as a family home but with one exception.
-The existing kitchen was apologetically sited at the rear of the house on the north elevation.
-This provided no real link to the rest of the house or the garden with a 1980s UPVC conservatory bolted to the side of the house providing a large space that was unsuitable for use both in summer and winter due to extremes in temperature.
+The house functioned well as a family home but with one exception; The existing kitchen.
+It was apologetically sited at the rear of the house on the north elevation, which provided no real link to the rest of the house or the garden with a 1980s UPVC conservatory bolted to the side of the house providing a large space that was unsuitable for use both in summer and winter due to extremes in temperature.

-Calcinotto were approached by the Architects RB Studio to provide a structural design solution for the extension. with the requirement of an open space and large extents of glazing the challenge was to provide a frame solution of minimal depths, size and columns.
-As part of the Architects proposed design they wanted to enhance the extension by lifting the extension out of the site and providing the appearance of it floating above the garden.
-Calcinotto were able to achieve this in our design by using advanced finite element analysis software to design a suspended ground floor flat slab that cantilevered over the mass concrete strip foundations and sub walls sut back from the edge of the concrete.
+Calcinotto were approached by RB Studio to provide a structural design solution for the extension, with the requirement of an open space and large extents of glazing the challenge was to provide a frame solution of minimal depths, size and columns.
+As part of the Architect’s proposed design they wanted to enhance the extension by lifting the extension out of the site and providing the appearance of it floating above the garden.
+Calcinotto were able to achieve this in our design by using advanced finite element analysis software to design a suspended ground floor flat slab that cantilevered over the mass concrete strip foundations and sub-walls sit back from the edge of the concrete.

 This extension was completed spring 2017.